GreenInfo-Network/IonicMapStarter/README.md

 ionic start -i com.example.yourapp -a "Your App Name" -t https://github.com/gregallensworth/IonicMapStarter YourAppFolder
 ```

 After initializing your Ionic app, add platforms and plugins as needed for your own development.
-Typically you will want at least these:
+Typically you will want at least these, in addition to the several that Ionic installs by default:

 ```
 ionic platform add android
 ionic platform add ios

-ionic plugin add cordova-plugin-whitelist ionic plugin add ionic-plugin-keyboard ionic plugin add cordova-plugin-device ionic plugin add cordova-plugin-geolocation ionic plugin add cordova-plugin-file ionic plugin add cordova-plugin-file-transfer
+ionic plugin add cordova-plugin-geolocation ionic plugin add cordova-plugin-file ionic plugin add cordova-plugin-file-transfer